 - Intro to life insurance for cryonics

-- Actually putting someone in cryostasis
+- Actually putting someone in cryostasis (on hold until further notice)

 You may notice similarities to the process overview above, with the main difference being an outsize focus on paperwork, and particularly life insurance.
 This is because life insurance is a cesspool of bureaucratic bloat, and I wanted to lay things out really clearly so that you can navigate it without crying as much as I did.
 Once you've secured your funding method (whether that's life insurance or something else), the rest of the process is very straightforward!